-Access: Actors who are excited about CSC’s community engagement with our diverse audiences, both through our Apprentice Ambassador work on the Boston Common and the opportunities provided by our touring Showcase Productions.
+Actors are a part of CSC’s community engagement with our diverse audiences, both through our Apprentice Ambassador work on the Boston Common and the opportunities provided by our touring Showcase Productions.
 Sometimes this engagement takes the form of performance and sometimes by conversation and service.
-We believe that each of these are useful tools for the artist who strives to make work, and Shakespeare in particular, accessible to all.
+We believe that each of these are useful tools for the artist who strives to make theater, and Shakespeare in particular, accessible for all.

-Excellence: Actors who have demonstrated a strong work ethic and show promise to be positive and reliable collaborators with their peers and faculty.
-Actors who have enough training/experience to be challenged, but not lost in our advanced classes.
-Actors who are willing to work at a professional pace, come prepared to every class and rehearsal and set personal goals for their own work.
+We look for actors who demonstrate a strong work ethic and show promise to be positive and reliable collaborators with their peers and faculty.
+Actors should have enough training/experience to be challenged, but not lost in our advanced classes and who are willing to work at a professional pace, coming prepared to every class and rehearsal and who will set personal goals for their own work.

-Education: Actors who have thought critically about how Shakespeare and classical acting training fits into their overall actor training, either as a new practice or building on previous skills is important.
-We look for actors who can articulate specific professional goals and how the resources at CSC (including connections with our CSC2 and professional companies) fit into those plans.
+Thinking critically about how Shakespeare and classical acting training fits into their overall acting training, either as a new practice or building on previous skills is important.
+We look for actors who can articulate specific professional goals and use the resources at CSC (including connections with our CSC2 and professional companies) to fit into these plans.
 Actors who listen and share their learning process with each other is a key element in making the experience a valuable and worthwhile experience.

 Check out Braley Degenhardt ‘16’s video documenting her time in the program!

 Core classes for Apprentices include training in Text Analysis, Voice and Movement.
 Instructors will independently teach fundamentals crucial to unlocking Shakespeare’s text.
-They will also work in tandem with your directors on The Academy Showcase implementing this training directly into performance, helping to erode the gap between classroom and rehearsal room.
+They will also work in tandem with your directors on the Showcase Productions implementing this training directly into performance, helping to erode the gap between classroom and rehearsal room.

-The Apprentice Movement Course will explore how the body relates and communicates to the world around it.
-We do this through alternately focusing on individual’s mind/body awareness and then on how individuals engage with the space and others around it.
-Our means for exploration is through the introduction of multiple mind/body systems and strategies including Laban/Bartenieff fundamentals (individually focused) that builds to creation through physically-rooted improvisation tools, many developed from the Liz Lerman Toolbox.
-We will also explore individual students relationship to past and current character and ensemble work to bring study into a more immediate experience.
+The Apprentice Movement course will explore how the body relates and communicates to the world around it.
+We do this alternately focusing on individual’s mind/body awareness and then on how individuals engage with the space and others around it.
+Our means for exploration is through the introduction of multiple mind/body system and strategies including Laban/Bartenieff fundamentals (individually focused) that build to creation through physically-rooted improvisation tools, many developed from the Liz Lerman Toolbox.
+We will also explore individual student’s relationship to immediate experience.
 The goals are to build upon the actor/mover existing strengths and add avenues of choice through physicality beyond what is currently exhibited.

 A major piece of training with CSC means being a part of the Company’s core values of audience access and engagement.
 Every member of our team, from Artistic Director to our volunteers becomes an important part of this mission during the summer.

-Where do you come in?
 Our audiences tend to arrive between two and three hours before the curtain goes up, offering us a wonderful opportunity to engage with them on a deeper level than most theater companies can.
-Every apprentice will have an opportunity to work a an Audience Ambassador for about half our performances.
+Every apprentice will have opportunities as an Audience Ambassador for about half our performances.
 Apprentices will help with typical front-of-house duties such as ushering, concession/merchandise sales and site setup/breakdown.
 You’ll be trained in best inclusion practices to help keep our show accessible to audience members of all abilities.

-Training in the Apprentice Program culminates with "The Academy Showcase".
-Our company will form two casts who each perform a professionally-directed Shakespeare production (2017 titles will be announced soon).
+Training in the Apprentice Program culminates with “The Academy Showcase”.
+Our company will form two casts who each perform a professionally-directed Shakespeare production.
 These two productions are rehearsed and perform at the Carling-Sorenson Theater at Babson College in Wellesley and also tour to locations in Boston and the Greater-Boston area in the last weeks of the program.
 Auditions/casting for specific roles in these productions will occur shortly after the program begins.
 The Academy Showcase relies heavily on ensemble-based storytelling based on collaboration with work done in the movement classes.

-The Apprentice Program is designed to be an fully-immersive training program.
-Apprentices are involved in multiple aspects of our company, and no two weeks' schedules are exactly alike.
-In the program's first half you will attend daily sessions of classes or rehearsals.
-Your day will generally begin between 9-10AM and end between 5-7PM.
+The Apprentice Program is designed to be a fully-immersive training program.
+Apprentices are involved in multiple aspects of our company, and no two weeks’ schedules are exactly alike.
+In the program’s first half you will attend daily sessions of classes or rehearsals.
+Your day will generally begin between 9-10pm and end between 5-7pm.
 You will usually have 1-2 days off in the middle of the week (Tuesday/Wednesday) during this half of the program.
 We will take a short recess for the Fourth of July holiday.